zendiy-mgos/hcsr04/README.md

 ```c
 float mgos_hcsr04_get_distance(struct mgos_hcsr04 *sensor);
 ```
 Return distance in millimiters or `NAN` on failure.
+The default air temperature (19.307°C) is used for calculating the sound speed.

 |Parameter||
 |--|--|